luosea001/gitskills/README.md

 # gitskills
 aoaaaaaaaaaaa
-Creating a new baranch is quick
+Creating a new baranch is quick & simple